 “The amount of micro costs we’re now able to see because of new tools is doing wonderful things for our insights,” said Nick.
 “It tells us who’s consuming the services or bandwidth; beforehand we wouldn’t have been able to have that level of granular detail and it can cost a lot if not managed properly.”

 That was a hard lesson to learn for technology leaders earlier last decade.
 Marginal costs and hidden costs affected the relative value of Cloud investment, and forced hard conversations between CFOs and their IT counterparts.
 That’s changed, partly from the pandemic, and now new questions have arisen.

-“We don’t know what we would have spent on data center growth, from a physical perspective, and from the services in the center under our ownership, and those managed by third parties,” Nick continued.
+“We don’t know what we would have spent on data centre growth, from a physical perspective, and from the services in the centre under our ownership, and those managed by third parties,” Nick continued.
 “That would be interesting to know so the finance team understands exactly what we’ve gained and saved compared to a non-Cloud environment.”

 From a CISO perspective, Dane of Intertek has a far more clear-cut opinion of the technology.

 “The value creation from Cloud has allowed us to do things we couldn’t do before,” he said.
 “Complex organisations with different networks and configurations can be far easier to translate with Cloud, increasing our agility, so that we can roll out global capabilities that wasn’t possible in-house.”

 Value of Cloud is also created in the speed at which challenges are identified with the wealth of analytics available in the Cloud.
 This reduction in risk, coupled with the internationalisation of services, has saved both time and money.
 For cybersecurity, said Dane, it has been a profound change.

 Chirag of Hexaware has spent a lot of time with CIOs and customers, from retail to financial services, and has seen some patterns emerge from understanding their Cloud plans.